ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 * unload

 ### How to create instance
-Before published to npm: copy into ioBroker / node_modules, go to "admin" and add instance After published at npm: go to ioBroker / and write "npm install iobroker.xxx --production", go to "admin" and add instance How to debug
+Before published to npm: copy into ioBroker / node_modules, go to "admin" and add instance After published at npm: go to ioBroker / and write `npm install iobroker.xxx --production --no-optional --logevel=error`, go to `admin` and add instance How to debug

 * Start ioBroker
 * Add instance of adapter
 * Disable instance of adapter
 * Start WebStorm
 * Create Configuration for Debug with node.js
-* Flags for application: --force, instance, log level (you can start the adapter as "node xxx.js 1 debug --force", 1 is instance index (by default 0, debug is log level and --force means ignore "enabled: false" settings)
+* Flags for application: `--force, instance, log level` (you can start the adapter as` node xxx.js 1 debug --force`, 1 is instance index (by default 0, debug is log level and `- -force` means ignore "enabled: false" settings)

 ## Admin.html
 * function showMessage (message, title, icon)